requarks/wiki-docs/install/config.md

 > **Note:** If you downloaded Wiki.js as a zip / tar.gz package, you must rename the file `config.sample.yml` to `config.yml` {.is-info}

+Listed below are all the possible options that can be entered in your `config.yml` file.

 # Basics